Tlalpan: Degradation of forest areas

 Tlalpan has some of the largest forested lands within the Mexico City limits, with over 80% of this borough officially declared to be in conservation.
-However, only four percent of the borough is considered to be unharmed ecologically.
+However, only 4% of the borough is considered to be unharmed ecologically.
 The areas most affected by human activity are at the foot of the Xitle and Xictontle volcanos.
 The forest under protection in the borough equals 30,000 hectares but it is protected by only thirty-eight forest rangers, each with a territory of about 1,000 hectares of forest, canyons and volcanic areas.
 Three are provided by the Procuraduría Federal de Protección al Ambiente, fifteen from the Comisión de Recursos Naturales of Mexico City and twenty by the borough itself.
 These rangers work against illegal loggers, settlers and drug traffickers, who are often armed.
 The three main problems in the protected areas is illegal logging, the dumping of trash and rubble, squatting, and the theft of volcanic rock (for building materials).
 Most of the time, all the rangers can do is report the illegal activity to federal authorities but response is spotty.

 The major problem is illegal settlements.
 In all of Mexico City there are over 800 illegal settlements which have some official recognition and occupy almost 60% of lands considered to be protected.
 These areas may hold as many as 180,000 residents who lack basic services, and cause grave ecological damage.
 These settlement make trees disappear and furthers urban sprawl.
 Erosion in conservation areas impedes aquifer recharge and disrupts the flow of surface water.